ejparkNETLAB/BLEX_Slave/README.md

 # BLEX

-Welcome to BLEX on the Master side.
+Welcome to BLEX on the Slave side.

 This repo demonstrates how to reproduce the results from [_BLEX: Flexible Multi-Connection Scheduling for Bluetooth Low Energy_](https://drive.google.com/file/d/1txzinSNUsFuD-SCqadtUpBoXayle00vF/view) (to be published at IPSN 2021) on the